DrawdEA/linked-list/README.md

 # linked-list
-A linked list data stracture made in JavaScript.
+A linked list data structure made in JavaScript.